 1. Online Application

 To be eligible to apply for the M.Sc.
 Biomedical Neuroscience, you will require a Bachelor degree or equivalent from a university that is rated H+ at Anabin in the field of natural sciences such as e.g. Biology, Biochemistry, Molecular Medicine, Physics or a similar degree.
-Applicants, who have completed at least five years of medical studies and have passed the second part of the state examination in medicine or veterinary medicine are eligible to apply, as well.
-Before sending your documents in hardy copy via surface mail, you will have to create an online account for the online application in TUMonline.
-Please read carefully the details on how to fill out an online application.
+Applicants, who have completed at least five years of medical studies and have passed the second part of the state examination in medicine or veterinary medicine are eligible to apply, as well. you will have to create an online account for the online application in TUMonline.
+Please read the details on how to fill out an online application carefully!
 Only one account is permitted per person.
 If you are going to apply for more than one study program, please only use one account.
 You can apply for as many programs as you like with your application account.
 If you make any mistakes whilst filling in the details and the system won’t allow to correct them, please contact the IT Support.
+We cannot accept submissions of the online application documents via e-mail, fax, scan etc.

-After completing the online application process, you will receive a list of documents you must submit to TUM in hard copy by the application deadline.
+After completing the online application process, you will receive a list of documents you must submit to TUM by the application deadline.
+If you have questions concerning the required application documents, please contact the Student Service Centre.

 2. Application Requirements